wells-wood-research/drMD/README.md

 *(bool)* If set to TRUE, drMD will automatically write a methods section for you to use in your publications or thesis.

 > :medical_symbol: drMD methods sections contain all of the information one might need to replicate your simulations.
-> The formatting of these methods section may be too robotic and repetative for you, feel free to reformat them as you see fit.
+> The formatting of these methods section may be too robotic and repetitive for you, feel free to reformat them as you see fit.

 Example miscInfo:
 ```yaml